AutoSamp: Autoencoding k-space Sampling via Variational Information Maximization for 3D MRI: Experiments

 \subsubsection{Unrolled PGD Model}

 The proximal blocks consist of $3$ residual blocks, and we unrolled the network for $n=8$ iterations.
-The convolutional blocks in each residual block consists of convolutional layers with $128$ channels followed by instance normalization and ReLU activation.
+The convolutional blocks in each residual block consists of convolutional layers with $128$ channels and a kernel size of $3$ followed by instance normalization and ReLU activation.
+There is no weight sharing between proximal blocks.
+The hyperparameters were carefully tuned according to validation set performance within the GPU memory limitations.
+Complex valued data were represented as separate real and imaginary channels inside the proximal blocks as shown in Fig. \ref{fig:architecture}c.